 If you want to share a Public File Link that is secured with a password, select Anyone with a password instead.
 Egnyte generates a strong password for you to use, but you can delete this and type in your own password.

-Note: You'll need to send the password to your link recipient in a separate message, even if you use the password Egnyte generates.
+You'll need to send the password to your link recipient in a separate message, even if you use the password Egnyte generates.

-If you select the <Your Egnyte Domain> users option, the link will be inaccessible to anybody who is not a user (Admin, Power, or Standard User) in your Egnyte account.
+If you select the <Your Egnyte Account> users option, the link will be inaccessible to anybody who is not a user (Admin, Power, or Standard User) in your Egnyte account.
 If the recipient is not already logged-in to the Egnyte account, they will need to do so to view the link.

-If you select the <Your Egnyte Domain> users I email this link to option, the link will only be accessible to a user from your Egnyte account that you specify in the Email Addresses field.
+If you select the <Your Egnyte Account> users I email this link to option, the link will only be accessible to a user from your Egnyte account that you specify in the Email Addresses field.
 This means that even if someone from your Egnyte account finds the link, they won’t be able to access it unless they were specified when the link was created.

-Note: If you use this option, you won’t be able to copy and paste the link or send it using your own mail client.
+If you use this option, you won’t be able to copy and paste the link or send it using your own mail client.
 Egnyte needs to know the list of recipients in order to restrict access accordingly.